-If a determination is made that the TANF custodial parent has failed to cooperate without good cause, the child support worker enters the noncooperation code "ND" in METSS on the CLNT screen and documents on the CONT screen.
-The code "NP" (Non-Pursuit) is transmitted from METSS to MAVERICS through the interface process when the CLNT screen is coded "ND".
+If a determination is made that the TANF custodial parent has failed to cooperate without good cause, the child support worker enters the noncooperation code "ND" in METSS on the CLNT screen and documents on the Contact Entry (CONT) screen.
+The code "ND" is transmitted from METSS to MAVERICS through the interface process when the CLNT screen is coded "ND".

 The IV-A worker receives an alert, and a report is generated weekly by MAVERICS.
-IV-A notifies the TANF family of the case closure and the reason with a 10 day adverse action notice.
+IV-A notifies the TANF family of the case closure and the reason with a ten (10) day adverse action notice.

-If the child support case cannot be pursued without the assistance of the custodial parent, the child support worker sends a noncooperation closure notice (A592) to the custodial parent and at the end of 60 days the case will be closed by the IVAC procedure.
+If the child support case cannot be pursued without the assistance of the custodial parent, the child support worker sends the A592, Closure Notice for Noncooperation, to the custodial parent and at the end of the sixty (60) days the case will be closed by the IVAC procedure.

 When it is determined that a custodial parent has cooperated, who had previously refused or failed to cooperate, determine if the case is an active MAVERICS case before changing the non-cooperating code to cooperating.
-To determine if a case is active in MAVERICS view either the CASE, CLNT, or the MEMB screen.
+To determine if a case is active in MAVERICS view either the Support Application-Sub-Case Status (CASE) screen, Support Application-Client Data (CLNT) screen, or the Support Application- Member Data (MEMB) screen.
 If the case is an active MAVERICS case, change the noncooperation code on the CLNT screen to "CO" and document the cooperation on the CONT screen.